-A tropical climate, rich culture, pristine beaches and delicious food - these are the acknowledged reasons making Southeast Asia a popular destination across the world in recent years.
+A tropical climate, rich culture, pristine beaches, and delicious food - these are the acknowledged reasons for making Southeast Asia a popular destination across the world in recent years.

 Hanoi, Vietnam: Sofitel Legend Metropole Hanoi - another side of the city